 She needs someone with compassion and understanding, perhaps someone like you, to help her.

-Because in the coming days her alarm is going to sound.
-Her eyes will slowly begin to open.
-And she will immediately be stricken with sadness and despair as she remembers what day it is.
+After all, in the coming days her alarm is going to sound, her eyes will slowly begin to open, and she will immediately be stricken with sadness, even despair as she remembers what day it is.
 Mother’s Day.
-And she will need someone to take her to a place of safety.
-To remind her to get on her knees and cry out to the Lord for His comfort, for His peace.
-All the while needing someone to help cover her head for protection.
-But not with hands…with words.
+It is then that she will need someone to take her to a place of safety, remind her to get on her knees and cry out to the Lord for His comfort and for His peace.
+All while also needing someone to help cover her head for protection.
+But not with hands…rather with words.
 But not just any words.
 His words.
 Because through heartache and pain, she too will need to hear a calm and gentle voice.
 A voice reminding her that according to Leviticus 26:9, He will look on her favor and increase her numbers.
 And she will need someone to assure her that He will fulfill the desires He has placed inside of her heart (Psalm 37:4).
 And what she has lost?
 He will restore.
 (Zechariah 9:12).

 She needs someone to remind her that the most fertile part of her body, is not her womb.
 But her heart.
 Because that is where her dreams and visions are born.
 It is where her plans are made.
 And desires are planted.
 It’s where motherhood starts.
 It is where it lives.
 And where it grows.

 Although these words might not completely erase the emptiness she feels, it will help her know that she is not alone.
 It will help her see that she is not overlooked.
 And the child she might have lost has not been forgotten.